Mindfulness vs. Meditation

 The easiest way to understand the relationship is through a simple analogy:

-Meditation is the Gym: It is the structured time you set aside to do “reps.”
+It is the structured time you set aside to do reps.
 Every time you catch your mind wandering and bring it back, you are doing a mental bicep curl.

-Mindfulness is Functional Strength: It is how you use that strength in the real world.
-Because you “trained” earlier, you now have the mental strength to stay calm when a work deadline shifts unexpectedly.
+It is how you use that strength in the real world.
+Because you trained earlier, you now have the mental strength to stay calm when a work deadline shifts unexpectedly.

 4. Impact on the “Default Mode Network”

-The Science: A study in the Proceedings of the National Academy of Sciences (2011) showed that experienced practitioners have significantly decreased activity in the main hubs of the DMN.
-This means the brain becomes more efficient at staying in the “now” rather than drifting into stressful “time travel.”
+A study in the Proceedings of the National Academy of Sciences (2011) showed that experienced practitioners have significantly decreased activity in the main hubs of the DMN.
+This means the brain becomes more efficient at staying in the now rather than drifting into stressful time travel.

 | Feature | Meditation | Mindfulness |